 Capgemini Consulting is the global strategy and transformation consulting organisation of the Capgemini Group, specialising in advising and supporting enterprises in significant transformation, from innovative strategy to execution and with an unstinting focus on results.
 With the new digital economy creating significant disruptions and opportunities, the global team of 3,500 talented individuals work with leading companies and governments to master Digital Transformation, drawing on their understanding of the digital economy and leadership in business transformation and organisational change.

 eIDAS : electronic Identification Authentication and trust Services

-The recent Ministerial Declaration emphasizes the need to strive towards ‘open, efficient and inclusive, providing borderless, interoperable, personalized, user-friendly, end-to end digital public services to all citizens and businesses – at all levels of public administration’.
+The recent Ministerial Declaration emphasises the need to strive towards ‘open, efficient and inclusive, providing borderless, interoperable, personalised, user-friendly, end-to end digital public services to all citizens and businesses – at all levels of public administration’.
 The Declaration also includes ‘User-centricity principles for design and delivery of digital public services’.
 Talinn Ministerial Declaration on eGovernment, 6 October 2017, available online: http://ec.europa.eu/newsroom/document.cfm?doc_id=47559

 You may accept all cookies, or choose to manage them individually.
 You can change your settings at any time by clicking Cookie Settings available in the footer of every page.